 Community Jams is committed to helping people play music together.
 We believe that there is special value to be found in sharing music live with one another.
 While distance and disease keep us from sharing as closely as we used to, we have ways of sharing forms of music which many have found valuable.

 Thanks to the work of Robert Steele, Community Jams has a workable distance-music option to offer.

-We host online NINJAM sessions where community members can play along with others, playing against what everybody played last go-around, and semi-live sharing our music.
+Community Jams hosts online NINJAM sessions where community members can play along with others, playing against what everybody played last go-around, and semi-live sharing our music.
 Starts and stops are ragged due to everybody being offset one phrase, but the middle-section of each song gets quite solid

 If you wish, you may download the standalone client app JAMTABA, but support for this is unavailable for those who are unable to get it to function.
 Contact us to answer questions and help verify NINJAM connection attempts to Bob Steele’s virtual server online.

-It is our hope to help other musical communities find a solution to keep their music going during this time of forced distance until we may all safely share air, space, and song again.
-Until then, Robert’s work setting up a virtual NINJAM server online has helped us find a way to connect our musical contributions in offset-real time.
+It is our hope to help us and other musical communities find a solution to keep their music going during this time of forced distance until we may all safely share air, space, and song again.
+Until then, Bob’s work setting up a virtual NINJAM server online has helped us find a way to connect our musical contributions in offset-real time.
 If you are interested, send an email to firstname.lastname@example.org so you can join Community Jams during a NINJAM session online and share your music!